Alaskan Guided Bear Hunts

 Grizzly Bear hunting in Alaska

 When a hunter thinks of hunting in Alaska; Grizzly Bears are usually the first species that comes to mind.
 There is not an animal in Alaska that will get your heart pounding on the final stalk like an Alaskan Grizzly Bear.
-Whether you chose to chase Grizzlies in the spring or fall; it will be an unforgettable hunt.
+Whether you chose to chase Grizzlies in the spring or fall, my guided bear hunts are unforgettable.

 All of my bear hunts are fully guided.
 1 hunter X 1 guide.
 Bear camps consist of Arctic Oven tents with cots and woodstoves.
 The tents are tall enough to stand up in and are very spacious.

 As the bright warm spring sunshine releases winters grip on the snow covered mountains the Alaskan Grizzly digs out of its den in search of its first spring meal.
 We perch on mountain and ridge tops, basking in the spring sun, glassing for our quarry; anxiously waiting to catch a glimpse of a bear emerging from its den.
 Once a bear is spotted the heart rate picks up and the stalk is on.

 Rise at 6:00 AM and eat a hearty breakfast.
 Buckle up our heated helmets, fire up the snowmobiles and head to the snow covered mountaintops to glass the open expanses.
 Lunch is either sandwiches or Mountain House on the trail.
 After lunch we will visit more mountain tops and valleys in search of newly opened dens and tracks.
 We will also count the local moose and caribou herds to see if a bear or wolf has slipped in and killed one.
 After a long day on the trail we head back to base camp for a hearty dinner.

 My spring Grizzly Bear hunts are conducted 100% by snowmobile.
 Each hunter will have his own snowmobile.